dhruvshan/ido-ux/src/docs/files/devguide13.md

 yarn hardhat clearAuction --auction-id INSERT_AUCTION_ID_HERE --network $NETWORK
 ```

 The command will run the on-chain price calculation and settle the auction with the calculated price.
-Usually, the auctioneer themselves will run the scripts and hence pay the gas for settling the auctions.
+Usually, the auctioneer themselves will run the scripts and hence pay the gas for settling their auction(s).